cinchapi/concourse/README.md

 You can find more examples in the [examples](examples) directory.
 More information is also available in the [Concourse Guide](http://concoursedb.com/guide) and [API documentation](concourse/README.md).

 ## Motivation
-Whether you use SQL or NoSQL, it's hard to get real-time insight into your mission critical data because most databases are only optimized for either transactions or analytics, not both.
+Whether you use SQL or NoSQL, it's hard to get real-time insight into your mission critical data because most systems are only optimized for either transactions or analytics, not both.
 As a result, end-to-end data management requires complex data pipelining, which slows down development, complicates infrastructure and increases costs.

 ## The Solution
 Concourse is an integrated and self-managing transactional database that enables real time ad-hoc analytics without any configuration.